One of the most valuable ways you can create a great first impression when it comes to your home is to amp up your curb appeal.

 5. Add a splash of colour

-A cool way to add a pop of colour to your home’s exterior is by painting your front door a bright statement colour.
+A cool way to add a pop of colour to your home’s exterior is by painting your front or garage doors a bright statement colour.
 It adds a splash of colour and a dollop of personality without over doing it – very on trend.